wjessop/Scamp/README.md

 * Write more tests
 * Allow multiple values for conditions, eg: :conditions => {:channel => ["This channel", "Some channel"]}
 * Add paste support
-* Add option to stop bot responding to itself

 ## Known issues